tanhanwei/ar-creature/README.md

 };
 ```
 ## Configuring the behaviours
-Alright, this is the most tedious part of the entire project, but I think it's also the most fun part because you'll get to define the behaviour of the creature by using Weighted Random Distribution.
+Alright, this is the most tedious part of the entire project, but I think it's also the most fun part because you'll get to define the behaviour of the creature by using **Weighted Random Distribution.**

 ### Understanding weighted random distribution
-Basically, the selection of the next action is random.
+Basically, the selection of the next action is *random*.
 For example, let's say that the creature's current action is STAND.IDLE, and it has only 3 choices for its next action:

  - STAND.IDLE,
  - MOVE.WALK or